-Based upon and subject to the foregoing, we are of the opinion that:
+$$\operatorname{\textsc{Based}}$ upon and subject to the foregoing, was are of the opinion that:

-- (a) the 10,000,000 shares of Common Stock covered by the Registration Statement, when sold by the Company in accordance with the provisions of the Underwriting Agreements following approval thereof by the Pricing Committee of the Board of Directors of the Company, shall be legally issued, fully paid and non-assessable. - (b) The 13,000,000 shares of Common Stock covered by the Registration Statement are and, when sold by the Selling Stockholders in accordance with the provisions of the Underwriting Agreements, will be legally issued, fully paid and non-assessable.
+(a) the 10,000,000 shares of Common Stock covered by the Registration Statement, when sold by the Company in accordance with the provisions of the Underwriting Agreements following approval thereof by the Pricing Committee of the Board of Directors of the Company, shall be legally issued, fully paid and non-assessable.

+(b) The 7,250,000 shares of Common Stock covered by the Registration Statement are and, when sold the Selling Stockholders in accordance with the provisions of the Underwriting Agreements, will be legally issued, fully paid and non-assessable.

-We hereby consent to the reference to our firm under the heading "Legal Matters" in the prospectus included in the Registration Statement and to the filing of this opinion with the Commission as an exhibit to the Registration Statement.
-In giving such consent, we do not concede that we are experts within the meaning of the Act or the rules and regulations thereunder or that this consent is required by Section 7 of the Act.
+We hereby consent to the reference to our firm under the heading "Legal Matters" in the prospectuses included in the Registration Statement and to the filing of this opinion with the Commission as an exhibit to the Registration Statement.
+In giving such consent, we do not concede that we are experts